-IR35 (The Intermediaries Legislation) was introduced to clamp down on workers who set up limited companies as a way to minimise their exposure to income tax and National Insurance liabilities, despite continuing to work as ’employees’ (in terms of contract working and working practices) for their end clients.
+IR35 was introduced to clamp down on workers who set up limited companies as a way to minimise their exposure to income tax and National Insurance liabilities, despite their working practices being more akin to that of ’employees’.

 As the name suggests, the legislation targeted the use of personal service companies – the ‘intermediaries’ – in the relationship between contractor, agency and end client.